 We have prepared and have in place spill prevention control and countermeasure plans for each of our principal facilities in response to federal and state requirements.
 The plans are reviewed annually and updated as necessary.
-As required by applicable regulations, our facilities are built with oil containment features and we own certain oil containment equipment, such as oil boom to surround drill sites and production facilities if needed.
+As required by applicable regulations, our facilities are built with secondary containment systems to capture potential releases.
+We also own additional spill kits with oil booms and absorbent pads that are readily available, if needed.
 In addition, we have emergency response companies on retainer.
 These companies specialize in the clean up of hydrocarbons as a result of spills, blow-outs and natural disasters, and are on call to us 24 hours a day, seven days a week when their services are needed.
 We pay these companies a retainer plus additional amounts when they provide us with clean up services.
-Our aggregate payments for the retainer and clean up services during 2013 and 2012 were approximately \$0.7 million and \$0.1 million, respectively.
+Our aggregate payments for the retainer and clean up services during 2014 and 2013 were approximately \$0.2 million and \$0.7 million, respectively.
 While these companies have been able to meet our service needs when required from time to time in the past, it is possible that the ability of one or more of them to provide services to us in the future, if and when needed, could be hindered or delayed in the event of a widespread disaster.
 However, in light of the areas in which we operate and the nature of our production, we believe other companies would be available to us in the event our primary remediation companies are unable to perform.
-To supplement our planning and operation activities in Ohio, we also actively manage an incident response planning program and coordinate with applicable state agency personnel on spills and releases.
-We also participate in Ohio's Emergency Planning and Community Right to Know Act (EPCRA) program, which includes reporting of various materials used or stored on-site as well as notification to state and local emergency response centers, such as local fire departments, for emergency planning purposes.
+To supplement our planning and operation activities in Ohio, we also participate in Ohio's Emergency Planning and Community Right to Know Act (EPCRA) program, which includes reporting of various materials used or stored on-site as well as notification to state and local emergency response centers, such as local fire departments, for emergency planning purposes.